 - Douse the used fireworks before discarding to insure you do not cause a secondary fire in your garbage can.

 Thousands of people are injured by fireworks every year.
+In Iowa, new fireworks laws went into effect in 2025.
 By following these rules and using common sense, you can have a great time and keep everyone safe!